-- 5.11.1 It is unethical for a Member to accept a Professional Service Assignment, excluding a Consulting Assignment, if compensation for the Assignment is contingent upon: - 5.11.1.i.
-Reporting a predetermined value; - 5.11.1.ii. a direction in value that favours the Client as a result of bias; - 5.11.1.iii. the amount of the value opinion (i.e. ad valorem); - 5.11.1.iv. the attainment of a stipulated result; or - 5.11.1.v. the occurrence of a subsequent event directly related to the value opinion. - 5.11.2 When a Member is asked to undertake an Assignment to perform both a Real Property Appraisal Assignment and a Consulting Assignment, compensation for the
+- 5.11.1 It is unethical for a Member to accept a Professional Service Assignment, excluding a Consulting Assignment, if compensation for the Assignment is contingent upon: - 5.11.1.i. reporting a predetermined value; - 5.11.1.ii. a direction in value that favours the Client as a result of bias; - 5.11.1.iii. the amount of the value opinion (i.e. ad valorem); - 5.11.1.iv. the attainment of a stipulated result; or - 5.11.1.v. the occurrence of a subsequent event directly related to the value opinion. - 5.11.2 When a Member is asked to undertake an Assignment to perform both a Real Property

-- Real Property Appraisal Assignment may not be on a contingent fee basis but compensation for the Consulting Assignment may be on a contingent fee basis. - 5.11.3 In these circumstances, the Member must: - 5.11.3.i. make arrangements with the Client such that compensation for providing the Real Property Appraisal is not on a contingent fee basis; and - 5.11.3.ii. include a disclosure of the separate compensation arrangements for the Real Property Appraisal portion and the Consulting portion of the Assignment in the certification; or - 5.11.3.iii. retain (or suggest that the Client retain) another Member to perform the Real Property Appraisal under compensation that is not on a contingent basis. - 5.11.4 A Member must follow legislation in their jurisdiction governing advocacy and Professional Services completed on a contingency basis. - 5.11.5 Where a Member also works as a real estate professional or a real estate broker; appropriate disclosures must be made so that Intended Users understand what role the Member is taking when acting in their capacity of a real estate professional or real estate broker, as opposed to providing a value opinion or recommendations in the case of a Real Property, Consulting, Machinery and Equipment, or Reserve Planning service. - 5.11.5.i.
+Appraisal Assignment and a Consulting Assignment, compensation for the Real Property Appraisal Assignment cannot be on a contingent fee basis but compensation for the Consulting Assignment may be on a contingent fee basis.

+- 5.11.3 In these circumstances, the Member must: - 5.11.3.i. make arrangements with the Client such that compensation for providing the Real Property Appraisal is not on a contingent fee basis; and - 5.11.3.ii. include a disclosure of the separate compensation arrangements for the Real Property Appraisal portion and the Consulting portion of the Assignment in the certification; or - 5.11.3.iii. retain (or suggest that the Client retain) another Member to perform the Real Property Appraisal under compensation that is not on a contingent basis. - 5.11.4 A Member must follow legislation in their jurisdiction governing advocacy and Professional Services completed on a contingency basis. - 5.11.5 Where a Member also works as a real estate professional or a real estate broker; appropriate disclosures must be made so that a Client understands when the Member is acting in their capacity of a real estate professional or real estate broker and when the Member is acting as an appraiser, consultant or reserve fund planner. - 5.11.5.i.
 An agency relationship implies that the individual will maximize the position of their Client.
 Professional Services are provided on an objective, unbiased and impartial basis, when the Member is acting as an appraiser, consultant or reserve fund planner. - 5.11.5.ii.
 Care must be taken to ensure the Client understands this difference, in order to properly understand the opinion or advice offered. - 5.11.5.iii.
-Disclosures must be in writing, and a Member will disclose that insurance coverage under the AIC program is not applicable to their activities as a real estate professional or a broker with a statement similar to: ""This opinion should not be considered a formal appraisal of market value and is not covered under the Professional Liability Insurance Program of the Appraisal Institute of Canada." - 5.11.6 A Member may recommend a listing price for a Client when acting as a broker or sales/listing agent provided no Report [see 3.61] is prepared and the Member clearly informs the Client that no formal Appraisal has been completed. [see 5.11.7] - 5.11.7 A Member acting as a broker or sales/listing agent shall not be covered by the Professional Liability Insurance Program of the Institute for claims arising from expressions of value prepared for sale/listing purposes.
+Disclosures must be in writing, and a Member will disclose that insurance coverage under the AIC program is not applicable to their activities as a real estate professional or a broker with a statement similar to: "This opinion should not be considered a formal appraisal of market value and is not covered under the Professional Liability Insurance Program of the Appraisal Institute of Canada." - 5.11.6 A Member may recommend a sale/listing price for a Client when acting as a real estate professional or a real estate broker provided no Report [see 3.64] is prepared and the Member clearly informs the Client that the recommendation for sale/listing is not a formal Appraisal Report. [see 5.11.7] - 5.11.7 A Member acting as a broker or sales/listing agent is not covered by the Professional Liability Insurance Program of the Institute for claims arising from a recommendation of a sale/listing price.